Is it really safe to work from home, or are there risks?

 Cybersecurity procedure measurement's objective is not to restrict what a user can or cannot do but to ensure security and protect data while maintaining user flexibility and ability to work productively.

-First-party coverages will pay expenses to the company directly incurs due to the infringement of data, like the cost of informing your clients about a possible attack.
+Having First-party protection will pay the company on cost incurs due to the infringement of data, such as the cost of informing clients about a possible breached.

 Covers income losses a business suffered and expenses incurred to prevent or decrease the company's shutdown after a computer system fails due to a covered peril.